MaikuB/supnews/README.md

 * Using `provider` to resolve dependencies using the static `Provider.of<T>(context)` method
 * How to load more items into a `ListView` based on scroll position by invoking an action in MobX
 * Opening stories using the [url_launcher](https://github.com/flutter/plugins/tree/master/packages/url_launcher) package with the ability to load them in the browser instead of doing so "in-app"
-* Toggling between dark and light mode
+* Toggling between dark and light theme
 * Using custom fonts
 * Using a Cupertino widgets within a material app

 When trying to debug on your machine via an Android device, you'll currently need to go to android/app/build.gradle and modify the contents to comment out/remove the store release related configuration.
+The latter configuration is there as I currently have this setup with [Codemagic](https://codemagic.io/) to deploy to the Google Play store.
 The relevant sections look like as follows

 ```
 // beginning of config for store release